tschoffelen/php-pkpass/readme.md

 ## Usage
 Please take a look at the example.php file for example usage.
 For more info on the JSON for the pass and how to style it, take a look at the [docs at developers.apple.com](https://developer.apple.com/library/prerelease/ios/documentation/UserExperience/Reference/PassKit_Bundle/Chapters/Introduction.html).

-A live demo of the full sample can be found on [http://www.tomttb.com/test/pass/full_sample](http://www.tomttb.com/test/pass/full_sample).
+A live demo of the full sample can be found on [http://www.tomttb.com/test/pass/full_sample](http://www.tomttb.com/test/pass/full_sample) (Sorry, outdated at the moment...).

-Please note that iOS 6 and Passbook are still in beta, which means that the API can change at any moment.
-As new beta releases of iOS 6 come up, I'll try to update the class as soon as possible and add more features.

 ### Requesting the Pass Certificate
 1. Go to the [iOS Provisioning portal](https://developer.apple.com/ios/manage/passtypeids/ios/manage)